andrewacashner/hearingfaithms/chapters/chapter-3.md

 Mk.
 1:9--11, Lk.
 3:21--22, Jn.
 1:32):

 > *Respond.* In the form of a dove the Holy Spirit was seen, the voice of the
-> Father was heard: This is my beloved Son, in whom I am well pleased.
+> Father was heard: This is my beloved Son, in whom I am well pleased.\
 > *Versicle.* The heavens were opened above him, and the voice of the Father
 > intoned.
 This is my beloved Son.
-[@Catholic:Breviarium1631:
+[@Catholic:Breviarium1631, XXX:
 "*Respond.* In columbæ specie Spiritus sanctus visus est, paterna vox audita
 est:
 \* Hic est Filius meus dilectus, in quo mihi bene complácui.